Teinc3/Vox-Populi/README.md

 ## TODO
 ### Active
-- Break down constants.json into smaller files
-- Add more JSDocs to schema files
+- Add emergency options
+- Ability to link an existing channel during setup
+- Rework positioning of roles and channels

 ### Future
 - Add logging and command to view logs
+- Add voting system

+### Wont Fix
-- ~~ Simplify redundant code in Initialization Wizard~~
+- Simplify redundant code in Initialization Wizard
+- Add more JSDocs to schema files